mfaani/mfaani/content/posts/interviewing/string.md

 Try not to memorize the above.
 If you understand the 'why' then you'll memorize it naturally.

 Also see this discussion in the [dev forums](https://forums.swift.org/t/collections-past-the-end-endindex/3249/2)

+### if empty check
+To check whether a string is empty, use its `isEmpty` property instead of comparing the length of one of the views to 0.
+Unlike with `isEmpty`, calculating a view’s `count` property requires iterating through the elements of the string.

 ## Summary